 What we don’t: Lower flow rate than the HydraPak Filter Cap; heavier and less versatile than the Sawyer Squeeze.

 For hikers looking for a simple solution, an all-in-one squeeze filter and bottle is one of the best water treatment options.
 The Peak Squeeze here includes a squeeze filter similar to the HydraPak Filter Cap above but bundles all you need into one easy package by tacking on a compatible soft flask, too.
-The setup excels as a handheld on trail runs and hikes when water is readily available, and can also be used to transfer clean water to a pot once in camp.
+The setup excels as a handheld on trail runs and hikes when water is readily available, and it can also be used to transfer clean water to a pot once in camp.
 Compared to standard running flasks from HydraPak (including the flask included with the BeFree below), it's noticeably durable, and the filter is decently versatile, too—like the Sawyer Squeeze, it threads onto bottles with standard-sized mouths and can also be used as a gravity filter, although you’ll have to purchase the tubing and “dirty” reservoir separately.

 In parsing out the differences between the LifeStraw and its competitors, the Peak Squeeze does fall short in a few ways.
-For starters, it’s bulkier and heavier than pairing the HydraPak Filter Cap with a running flask (or the Katadyn BeFree), and requires a syringe (included) for proper cleaning.
+For starters, it’s bulkier and heavier than pairing the HydraPak Filter Cap with a running flask (or the Katadyn BeFree) and requires a syringe (included) for proper cleaning.
 And unlike the Sawyer Squeeze, it only has a tube port on one end, meaning it can’t double as an inline filter with a hydration reservoir.
 Finally, despite its fast listed flow rate, we’ve found that the Peak Squeeze gets clogged fairly easily.
 But the price is right at just $44 for the 1-liter model (the 650mL bottle is $38), and it’s hard to beat the simple convenience of the design, especially compared to the Sawyer.
 All told, we’re more likely to recommend the Peak Squeeze for simple solo use than any other filter setup.

 See the LifeStraw Peak Squeeze 1L